1. Vault has the broadest adoption across many companies and industries.

 Offerings from cloud providers were also widely adopted among participating companies.
 This finding was not surprising since it is much easier for an organization to use a service if that same provider is already managing the infrastructure.
 Show More

-3. Certificate manager has become a popular choice in the Kubernetes ecosystem.
+3. cert-manager has become a popular choice in the Kubernetes ecosystem.

 We found that there is a lot of fragmentation and specialization in general among the tools included in the Radar, but this was especially the case with Kubernetes and with certificates appearing in tools and services from vendors.
 Show More